hopperteam/hopper-doc/uc-filter-for-app.md

 ## 4.1 Logged in
 The user has to be logged in to the system.
 ## 4.2 User has at least one notification
-The user has to have at least one notification in the current filter for the SP to become visible, to filter for it.
+The user has to have at least one notification in the current filter for the app to become visible, to filter for it.

 # 5 Postconditions
-## 5.1 SP highlighted
+## 5.1 App highlighted
-The selected SP is highlighted in some way.
+The selected app is highlighted in some way.
-## 5.2 Only SP's notifications visible
+## 5.2 Only app's notifications visible
-Only the notifications, sent by the selected SP, will be visible.
+Only the notifications, sent by the selected app, will be visible.

 # 6 Extension Points
 (n/a)